 With just a few simple substitutions and some yummy ingredients, you can have a gluten free version of comforting, classic Swedish meatballs ready in no time!

-This gluten-free Swedish meatball recipe uses gluten-free breadcrumbs and flour.
+This meatball recipe uses gluten-free breadcrumbs and gluten-free flour.
 The result is tender, juicy meatballs that are just as good as the traditional version.

 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.